Cinnamon Sugar Rice. Great for dessert. Simple. Easy. Kids love it. Heck. I love it.

 This is about as easy as you can get for a dessert.
 Warm the rice, sprinkle with a little bit of sugar, sprinkle with cinnamon and top with milk.
 It’s so delicious!

 The easiest way to make rice is in a Rice Cooker.
 We have an old-fashioned kind that cooks on top of the stove, but I have used the electric ones and they are SO EASY.
 If you don’t have a Rice Cooker, I recommend you get one now.
 Your life will be so much easier, especially if you have kids.
 Pretty much foolproof.
-Try this one.
-It’s a best seller with great reviews:
+And, of course, you will need cinnamon.

 Cinnamon-Sugar Rice Recipe